aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Returns rectanlge of the page according to its CropBox and Media box;
+Returns rectangle of the page according to its CropBox and MediaBox;

 Internal